CodesOfRishi/smartcd/README.md

 - `cd .` won't work if you're in `.git/` directory of a git repository.
 - `cd .` will follow up any symbolic links.
 For e.g., if you're in `~/my-proj/foo/bar` and `~/my-proj` is symbolic linked to `~/src/my-proj`, then `cd .` command will move you to `~/src/my-proj`.
+- The piping feature only works with `Zsh`, because in `Bash` every command in a pipeline is executed as a separate process (i.e., in a subshell).

 ## To Do